 That being said, the Samsung Galaxy Buds were great when they were released and that sentiment holds true in 2020.
 Battery life may not be the absolute best, but it still outpaces many of its competitors by lasting 6.53 hours on a single charge.
 Audio purists will appreciate the accurate reproduction of audio, despite the single-driver system.

 Samsung Galaxy Buds microphone demo:

 The earbuds have the same IPX2 rating as seen in the newer version and a virtually identical appearance, save for the additional colorways.
 Sure, fast charging is more efficient but it’s not slow by any means with the Galaxy Buds: 15 minutes of charging supplies 1.7 hours of playtime.
-Listeners who don’t care for the new Spotify integration, improved microphone, and battery life will be thrilled with the debut Galaxy Buds.
+With the April 27, 2020, software update to the Galaxy Buds, users can also benefit from Spotify integration, one of the Buds Plus’ main selling points.

 Should you buy the Samsung Galaxy Buds Plus?

 If you must have the latest and greatest, the Samsung Galaxy Buds Plus are a fine purchase to make.
 Sure they don’t disrupt the field of true wireless earbuds, but they retain many of the features from the Galaxy Buds while making major battery life and microphone improvements.
 Anyone who’s constantly on the hunt for new music will rejoice upon realizing how easy it is to directly access Spotify.
 Again, if these things don’t tickle your fancy, last year’s Galaxy Buds will serve you just as well.